ec-jrc/lisflood-model/3_optLISFLOOD_polder/index.md

 ## Introduction

-This annex describes the LISFLOOD polder routine, and how it is used.
-The simulation of polders is *optional*, and it can be activated by adding the following line to the 'lfoptions' element:
+This page describes the LISFLOOD polder routine, and how it is used.
+The simulation of polders is *optional*, and it can be activated by adding the following line to the 'lfoptions' element of the settings file <span style="color:red"> add link to settings file here.</span>:

 ```xml
 	<setoption name="simulatePolders" choice="1" />